arshansani/Planetary-Systems-Final-Project/final-project/README.md

 ```

-### Retrieve all Planets Discovered by a Specific Facility
+### Retrieve all planets discovered by a specific facility

 ```python
 # Request: